-- 1. the name and address of each covered employee, - 2. the job title and classification, - 3. the number of hours worked each day, - 4. the gross wages earned and deductions made, - 5. records of health insurance payments made by the employee and employer, and - 6. additional information necessary to establish that an employee is exempt from the wage floor and health insurance requirements established in this section.
+- (1) the name and address of each covered employee; - (2) the job title and classification; - (3) the number of hours worked each day; - (4) the gross wages earned and deductions made; - (5) a record of health insurance payments made by the employee and the employer; and - (6) additional information necessary to establish that an employee is exempt from the wage floor and health insurance requirements established in Section 1-2105.

 A copy of these records shall be provided to a third-party auditor to review and determine compliance with the requirements of this ordinance.
 Members of the Public Incentive Review Committee, City staff selected by the City Manager, or the City Commission may review these records in the custody of the third-party auditor but may not do anything to remove or destroy their confidential nature.
+Comment [CoL3]: Moved 1-2106 to 1-2115 to after sections discussing the things that firms are probably most interested in and most need to know (after the Annual Review section).